gitpan/App-ZofCMS/README.md

 ## INITIAL SETUP

 Pick a directory in which you want to create ZofCMS "base" from which you would start working on your site.
-This documentation assumes that you are doing all this on a local, fully functional box.
+This documeantation assumes that you are doing all this on a local, fully functional box.

 ZofCMS directory/file setup is arranged to have one directory web